 Master Classes are for undergraduate and graduate students in the humanities and humanistic fields.
-Students meet monthly to study critical questions using a variety of methodologies, forms, and historical contexts.
-Ideally, Rice students are exposed to a wide variety of innovative research in the humanities and to both scholars and practitioners from the Texas Medical Center or Houston’s Museum District.
+Students meet regularly to study critical questions using a variety of methodologies, forms, and historical contexts.
+Master Classes expose Rice students to a wide variety of innovative research in the humanities and to both scholars and practitioners from the Texas Medical Center or Houston’s Museum District.

 Instructor(s): Melissa Bailar, Professor in the Practice of Humanities